-Having great data management is worthless if you can’t secure it!
+Having excellent data management is worthless if you can’t secure it!

-Whatever solution you are aiming for, give special attention to their access rights management capabilities and how they match your organizational structure.
+Whatever solution you aim for, give special attention to their access rights management capabilities and how they match your organizational structure.

-BPMS or Business Process Management Systems help you visualize your workflow and automate the different steps.
-BPMS are also key for your ever changing business, because you can quickly create new services or optimize existing workflows with a drag and drop designer.
+BPMS, or Business Process Management Systems, helps you visualize your workflow and automate the different steps.
+BPMS are also vital for your ever-changing business because you can quickly create new services or optimize existing workflows with a drag-and-drop designer.

-One of the important features in process automation is the power of integration.
-Removing manual tasks means that the workflow will be responsible for writing, reading and updating other mediums whether they are within the same application or external applications with the help of connectors and APIs.
+One of the important features of process automation is the power of integration.
+Removing manual tasks means that the workflow will be responsible for writing, reading, and updating other mediums, whether within the same application or external applications, with the help of connectors and APIs.

-BAM or Business Activity Monitoring capabilities helps you keep track of the average time your process takes from start to finish.
-You can create SLAs for your processes to make sure that you have consistent behavior… your customers will love you for that.
+BAM or Business Activity Monitoring capabilities help you keep track of the average time your process takes from start to finish.
+You can create SLAs for your processes to ensure consistent behavior… your customers will love you for that.
 Analyze bottlenecks and optimize your process as you go.

-At Beezr, we believe that automation is the life blood of business and we made sure that our workflow engine helps our customers harness the power of automation at every step in their business.
+At Beezr, we believe that automation is the lifeblood of business.
+We ensured that our workflow engine helps our customers harness the power of automation at every step of their business.
 Check out our features here.

-Now that everything is in place, from your records management to automation, you need to have access to all your data and generate the proper insights.
+Now that everything is in place, from your records management to automation, you need access to all your data and generate the proper insights.

-Having a powerful reporting engine is key to building valuable dashboards, detailed reports, and actionable insights on your business transactions.
+A robust reporting engine is a key to building valuable dashboards, detailed reports, and actionable insights on your business transactions.
 This kind of reporting allows you to understand your business better and continuously optimize and create new services that will add to your bottom line.

 We’ve helped customers consolidate all their data and transactions under one unified digital platform.
-Then, we applied our reporting engine over the data.
-They were amazed by the amount of information they can use to feed their marketing and sales department to increase customer acquisition.
-Also, they found new ways to optimize their operations and day to day activities.
+Then, we applied our reporting engine to the data.
+They were amazed by how much information they could use to feed their marketing and sales department to increase customer acquisition.
+Also, they found new ways to optimize their operations and day-to-day activities.

-Stage 6: Make it a habit and repeat
+Stage 6: Make automation a habit and repeat

-The truth is, it’s a never ending job and it should be.
-Actually, when there are changes required to your system and framework that is a good sign.
+The truth is, it’s a never-ending job, and it should be.
+Actually, when changes are required to your system and framework, that is a good sign.
 It means that you are growing and the plan you’ve spent all that time and money on actually worked!

 It’s time to pick the pen and paper and start again.
 The good news, it will be faster the second and third time.